hyosung11/Launch-School/Courses/JS129/practice_problems.md

 I definitely need to review these practice problems again.

-## Assignment 11.
+## Lesson 3 > Assignment 11.
 Practice Problems - Classes

 ### 11.1 What do we mean when we say that classes are first-class values?